ggarredondo/Nightmare/README.md

 <img src="https://i.imgur.com/kTStofY.gif" width="45%"></img>
 <img src="https://i.imgur.com/a85BV0f.gif" width="45%"></img>
 <br/> <br/>
 While in the air, the player can hold the jump button again to **levitate**.
 Levitation cancels gravity but it uses up **ego**, an energy meter represented by the blue wheel at the center of the screen.
-When it runs out, the player can't levitate anymore, and must wait for the ego wheel to regenerate to a minimum before levitating again (indicated by the orange hue).
+When it runs out, the player can't levitate anymore, and must wait for the ego wheel to regenerate to a minimum (indicated by the orange hue) before levitating again.
 <br/> <br/>
 <img src="https://i.imgur.com/UR6iQrr.gif" width="45%"></img>
 <img src="https://i.imgur.com/03p6JC9.gif" width="45%"></img>